 - Stage 1 aims to resolve the complaint through an informal process.
-Even with informal complaints, it is best to use the proforma in Appendix A. This ensures clarity of communication and makes clear what parents/carers/members of the public would like as an outcome of the concern. - Stage 2 is the first formal stage where a formal written complaint using the proforma in Appendix A is considered by the headteacher (or the Chair of Governors if the complaint is about the headteacher), who has responsibility for dealing with complaints.
-We always advise that Stage 1 has been completed before this first formal stage is considered.

-Stage 3 involves a review of the complaint by the Chair of Governors who will convene a complaint's review panel: one panel member will be independent of the management and running of the academy.
+Please use the proforma in Appendix A. This ensures clarity of communication and makes clear what parents/carers/members of the public would like as an outcome of the concern.
+Please mark the form as 'Stage 1 Informal'. - Stage 2 is the first formal stage where a formal written complaint using the proforma in Appendix A is made and considered by the headteacher (or the Chair of Governors if the complaint is about the headteacher), who has responsibility for dealing with complaints.
+Please mark the form 'Stage 2 Formal'.
+We always advise that Stage 1 has been completed before this first formal stage is considered. - Stage 3 involves a review of the complaint by the Chair of Governors who will convene a complaint's review panel: one panel member will be independent of the management and running of the academy.